DuckyMomo20012/file-crypto/README.md

 ### :dart: Features

 - 🔒️ Uploaded files are encrypted
-- 🔑 Password protecting for file
+- 🔑 Password protection for file
 - 🔍️ Preview text file in terminal
 - ✏️ File editor in the terminal
 - 🎨 Syntax highlight for supporting formats